 Fiduciary rights: corresponds to the rights originated by virtue of the execution of commercial fiduciary contracts.
-The Grupo EPM uses the market approach as a valuation technique, these items are classified at level 1.
-Regarding the fiduciary rights, it is understood that, the fiduciary entities must follow the law's guidelines associated to the related patrimony with pension bonds, and other fiduciaries follow internal guidelines established by EPM for the investment they perform in subjacent assets.
+The EPM Group uses the market approach as a valuation technique, these items are classified at level 1.

 Derivative instruments: The Group uses derivative financial instruments, such as forward contracts, futures contracts, financial swaps (swaps), and options, to hedge various financial risks, mainly the risk of interest rate, exchange rate, and price of basic products (commodities).
 Such derivative financial instruments are initially recognized at their fair value on the date the derivative contract is entered into and are subsequently remeasured at their fair value.
 The Group uses discounted cash flow as a valuation technique for swaps, in an income approach.
 The variables used are Interest rate swap curve for rates denominated in dollars, to discount flows in dollars; and External Interest Rate Swap Curve for rates denominated in pesos, to discount flows in pesos.
 These items are classified in level 2 of the fair value hierarchy.
 Regarding Zero Cost Collar options, the Black and Scholes model is used as a reference, which analyzes the value of options based on the price of the asset underlying the option and follows a continuous stochastic process of Gauss-Wiener evolution with mean and constant instantaneous variance.
 These items are classified in level 2 of the fair value hierarchy.
 Additionally, for the put option of the climatic derivative, the Montecarlo method is used as a valuation technique, which simulates the non-financial variable (rainfall measured in two meteorological stations located in the basins of two of the most important rivers in EPM's area of influence: Río Abajo and Riogrande I) in a series of situations or possible scenarios for a given event, including the limits and present value of the flows defined in the contract.
 This item is classified in level 3 of the fair value hierarchy because variables not obtained from observable market data are used.